meirdev/lambda-rds-proxy/README.md

-# Lambda, RDS and RDS Proxy
+# Lambda, RDS and RDS Proxy with Terraform

 Terraform module to create a Lambda function, RDS instance of PostgreSQL and RDS Proxy.